w3c/wcag3/README.md

 #### Guidelines

-Represents each fourth-level heading that multiple requirements/assertions are listed under.
-Each guideline is defined in a Markdown file, with its child requirements/assertions located in a subdirectory with the same name.
+Represents each fourth-level heading that multiple provisions (requirements/assertions) are listed under.
+Each guideline is defined in a Markdown file, with its child provisions located in a subdirectory with the same name.

 - Supports [common fields](#common-fields): `children`, `howto`, `status`, `title`
   - `status` for guidelines is optional, limited to `developing`, `refining`, `mature`
 - No additional unique fields

-#### Requirements and Assertions
+#### Provisions

 Represents each fifth-level heading specifying an individual requirement or assertion.